ISISComputingGroup/ibex_developers_manual/genie_python-linter.md

 Here are some more tips that we don't necessarily want to encourage.

-Warnigns can be removed from a line by adding a comment
+Warnings can be removed from a line by adding a comment

 `<line> # pylint disable=<warning name>`